SWelland1/Project2/README.md

 ![Results section desktop screen shot](images/Results%20Page.png)

-* The results section consists of:
+* Consists of:
- - A line of text congratulating the user on completeing the game.
+ - Message congratulation user on completing the game.
- - A 'Play Again' button that takes the play back to the game section and restarts the game for them to play again.
+ - If User wants to play again, by clicking the 'Play Again' button it takes you back to the game section.

-* The results section is compatible with all screen sizes as the text and button adjusts to all screen sizes.
+* Results section is compatible with all screen sizes,the text and button adjusts to all screen sizes.

 ##### How To Play Modal

 ![How to play modal desktop screen shot](images/How%20To%20Play%20Instructions%201.png) [Continued](images/How%20To%20Play%20Instructions%202.png)

-* The How To Play' modal provides the rules and objectives of the game without taking the user away from the screen they are currrently on, so they do not have to restart the game if they are in the middle of playing.
+* The How To Play' window, allows goal aim and instructions to be seen without leaving the screen currently displayed.
 * The 'How To Play' modal consists of:
- - A modal header containing the modal title 'Higher or Lower ?', which is the same as the title of the webpage for continuity, and an 'x' button so the user can exit the modal from the top of the modal.
+ - A modal header containing the modal title 'Higher or Lower ?', the same as displayed on website pages, an 'x' button so the user can close the modal from the top of the modal, rather than scrolling all the way to the bottom.
- - The 'Objective' section that outlines the objective of the game.
+ - 'Game Aim' outlines the objective of the game.
- - The 'Game Set Up' section that outlines inital state of the gaem before the user starts playing.
+ - 'Game Layout' outlines the game before play starts.
- - The 'How To Play' section which details how the player may progress through the game.
+ - 'How To Play' instructs the player how to make progress through the game.
- - The winning and losing conditions of the game which outlines how the user wins and loses the game.
+ - The winning and losing conditions explains to the User what happens if you win or lose.
  - A modal footer containing a 'close' button so the user can exit the modal from the bottom of the modal.

 ![How to play modal mobile screen shot](images/h2p%20mobile1.png)